Estimation of Optimal Dynamic Treatment Assignment Rules under Policy Constraints: Simulation Study

-$\MG_{1}$ contains the first-best treatment rule only under DGP1; $\MG_{2}$ does under DGPs 1 and 2, but not under DGP3.
-Thus, the Backward DEWM method can consistently estimate the optimal DTR under DGPs 1 and 2, but cannot under DGP3.
+$\MG_{2}$ contains the first-best rule under DGPs 1 and 2 but not under DGP3.
+Thus, the backward DEWM method can consistently estimate the optimal DTR under DGPs 1 and 2 but cannot under DGP3.
+We solve the optimization problems for each DEWM method through MILPs as discussed in Remark \ref{rem:MILP}.

 For Q-learning, we assume that the conditional outcomes are specified as